Cray-HPE/docs-csm/operations/configuration_management/Managing_Sensitive_Tenant_Information_in_VCS_with_SOPS.md

 Tenants may use the standard set of version control tools in concert with best practices outlined in instructions for encrypting variables using the SOPS binary to perform encryption.

-While using version control system to author and encrypt variables, the standard ansible inventory and directory layout applies for issuing `host_vars` and `group_vars` in the top level directory of your checkout.
-By convention, Ansible's SOPS module denotes files that contain a `.sops.` suffix in concert with their file format suffixes (e.g. `.yaml`, `.ini`, `.json`) in order to denote that the contents of the files are encrypted and require decryption before use as ansible runs.
+While using version control system to author and encrypt variables, the standard Ansible inventory and directory layout applies for issuing `host_vars` and `group_vars` in the top level directory of your checkout.
+By convention, Ansible's SOPS module denotes files that contain a `.sops.` suffix in concert with their file format suffixes (e.g. `.yaml`, `.ini`, `.json`) in order to denote that the contents of the files are encrypted and require decryption before use as Ansible runs.

 Here is an example of how this might look within a check-in in a way that takes advantage of this encryption: